cephasteom/zen-docs/docs/tutorial/intro.md

 Let's learn **Zen in less than 5 minutes**.
 ## Getting Started

-Zen requires no installation beyond a modern browser.
+Zen requires very little installation beyond a modern browser.
 We recommend that you use Google Chrome.

 In your browser, navigate to [https://zen.cephasteom.co.uk/](https://zen.cephasteom.co.uk/).

+The first time Zen loads may take a few seconds as it has to download samples.
+However, Zen caches all resources to the local cache so, once you've visited the site once, it will load quickly the next time, and will even work offline.

+Optional: we recommend clicking the three dots in the top right > More Tools > Create Shortcut.
+Give it a name, then check `open as window`.
+This will create a standalone version of the web page which can be used like a regular app.
+See [this article](https://www.lifewire.com/create-shortcuts-in-google-chrome-for-windows-4103617) for more options.

 You're ready to begin.